connectordb/connectordb.io/docs/creating.md

 ~~~~~~~~~~~

 Once you are done, you can exit the running connectordb process, and run `connectordb stop mydatabase/db` to stop the underlying postgres/redis/nats servers.

+#### Configure Your Database

+Since the data being sent to and from ConnectorDB is private, it is best to enable https.
+While it is suggested to keep ConnectorDB behind an SSL proxy such as NGINX,
+ConnectorDB does have support for SSL.
+You can enable support by modifying your database's `connectordb.conf` file.

+To read about advanced configuration options for your new database, [click here](./config.html).

+#### Your database is ready to go!

+You should be able to log in by navigating to `https://localhost:8000` (you DID enable https, right?), and typing in your username and password.

+You will now be faced with the ConnectorDB interface.
+To truly understand the design decisions that were made, and how ConnectorDB is structured,
+you should continue on to the final part of our tutorial.

+<a href="/docs/howitworks.html" class="button alt">How It Works <i class="fa fa-arrow-right"></i></a>